Staying Fit For Life

 - Check feet regularly for blisters or injuries.

-- Carry ID that identifies you as a person with diabetes.
+- Carry ID that identifies you, especially if you are a person with diabetes.

 - Do not exercise when you are ill.

-- Keep a record of your blood sugars for your doctor so you can review the effects of exercise on your diabetes.
+- Keep a record of your blood sugars or blood pressures for your doctor so you can review the effects of exercise on your health.